 2. How did you land your most successful sale?

-With this question, your potential sales rep should light up when thinking of this success and go into plenty of detail on their strengths.
+With this question, your potential sales rep should light up and confidently go into detail on their strengths and overall sales talent.

 3. Walk me through your approach to the sales process in your most recent role.